 Before having a MUGA scan, consider asking your doctor the following questions:

-- Who can I talk to about the costs (if any) of this test if I am responsible for paying?
+Who can I talk to about the costs of this test that I may have to pay?

 What will happen if I don’t have this procedure?

 When will I find out the results?

 Who will explain the results to me?